Improving Code Reviewer Recommendation: Accuracy, Latency, Workload, and Bystanders: Literature and Discussion

 \subsection{Reviewer Workload and Recommenders}

 Kovalenko \etal~\cite{kovalenko2018does} found that expertise based recommenders tend to suggest reviewers that are always obvious to authors 52\% and 63\% of the time at Microsoft and JetBrains respectively.
-They are usually obvious to authors 37\% and 38\% of the time.
-As a result, recommendations often clicked on because it is easier to click than type a reviewer's name.
+As a result, authors often clicked on because it is easier to click than type a reviewer's name.
 Another interesting finding was that authors often found that outdated recommendations were made based on people who use to work on the files.
-Authors wanted more information about the current knowledge level of the candidate reviewers as well as how busy, \ie what the workload of the reviewers are.
+Interviewed developers wanted more information about the current knowledge level of the candidate reviewers as well as how busy, \ie what the workload of the reviewers are.

 Microsoft weighted their code reviewer recommender, \cHRev, by the number of open reviews a candidate, \whodo, had and found between a 14\% and 21\% improvement in the time taken for reviews depending on the project~\cite{asthana2019whodo}.
 We were unable to replicate this result at \Meta and found no statistically significant change in review cycle time.
 We did find a decrease in workload of selected reviewers.
 Unfortunately, Microsoft did not report the change in reviewer workload, so we are unable to make comparisons.